5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/I2C_TrackPad_Patches/README.md

 ## Description

 This method provides a solution for implementing Hotpatch patches to I2C devices.
 This method does not cover the specific process and details of I2C patching.
-For more details on I2C, see:
+For more details on I2C, check:

 - [VoodooI2C official documentation](https://voodooi2c.github.io/)
 - GZXiaoBai's [TouchPad-Hotfix Example Library](https://github.com/GZXiaoBai/Hackintosh-TouchPad-Hotpatch)